Main Cathedral of the Russian Armed Forces

 The construction of the cathedral was completed on 9 May 2020, on the annual Victory Day.
 It was consecrated on 14 June.
-It was opened on 22 June 2020, on the Day of Remembrance and Sorrow (the day Germany invaded the Soviet Union in 1941) by the head of the Russian Orthodox Synod’s new Armed Forces Liaison Department, Father Oleg Ovcharov.
+It was opened on 22 June 2020, on the Day of Remembrance and Sorrow, the day Nazi Germany invaded the Soviet Union in 1941, by the head of the Russian Orthodox Synod’s new Armed Forces Liaison Department, Father Oleg Ovcharov.

 Design

 According to the official website, "the church was designed in a monumental Russian style, organically incorporating modern architectural approaches and innovations unique to the Orthodox church creation".
 The façades of the building are finished with metal, the arches are glazed.

 The walls of the church, decorated with murals, include battle scenes from Russian military history and Bible scripture texts.
 The decoration of the lower (small) church is made of ceramics and is decorated with Gzhel painting, with pieces of glass smalt used in the manufacture of the mosaic panels.
 The central apse dedicated to the Resurrection of Christ is metal relief.

 The decor of the church, the icon, the iconostasis (icon wall), and the marching military icons are made of copper with enamels.
 The image of the Saviour-Not-Made-by-Hands in the central dome of the church is the largest image of Christ's face executed in mosaic.

 Glass mosaics

 Stained glass mosaics in the cathedral's vault feature various Red Army orders, accompanied by their respected ribbons that denote their class.
-Many of these orders display the faces of prominent military leaders from the Imperial Russian Army, whom Stalin used for military propaganda.
+Many of these orders display the faces of prominent military leaders from the Imperial Russian Army, who made a significant contribution to the Russian history.
 The Soviet Union's renewed wave of nationalism during the Great Patriotic War prompted the inclusion of the most revered Orthodox Christian saints who had served in the historical armies of Russia.

-On September 5, 1943, a historical meeting in the Moscow Kremlin took place between Metropolitan Alexius and Soviet leader Joseph Stalin.
+On September 5, 1943, a historic meeting in the Moscow Kremlin took place between Metropolitan Alexius and Soviet leader Joseph Stalin.
 After the meeting, the Communist Party of the Soviet Union permitted the Orthodox Church to legally function and operate after nearly two decades of severe oppression.
-Those churches that had not destroyed by the Communist government began to reopen across the Soviet Union.
+Those churches that had not been destroyed by the Communist government began to reopen across the Soviet Union.

 The following orders are depicted in the mosaics: The Order of Alexander Nevsky (First Class), Order of Bogdan Khmelnitsky (First Class), Order of Ushakov (First Class), Order of Nakhimov (First Class), Order of Suvorov (First Class), Order of Kutuzov (First Class), Order of Victory, Order of the Red Banner, Order of the Red Star, and the Order of the Patriotic War (First Class).